hvpulok/Messenger-App/Readme.md

 # This project is done as part of MEAN 2 Stack online course

-* A single page app with custom form validation, filtering, pagination, services, components, directives
+* A single page app with custom form validation, services, components, directives
 * Implementing the CRUD operations, observables, AJAX, JSON API, responsive UI with REST-ful routing
 * Authentication is implemented using JWT